LegionnaireLenny/yt-dl-metagen/Readme.md

 # About
-*yt-dl-metagen* is a simple GUI wrapper for downloading and extracting audio from Youtube playlists using youtube-dl, with the option of automatically filling in additional metadata for the downloaded files.
+*yt-dl-metagen* is a simple GUI wrapper for downloading and extracting audio from Youtube playlists using yt-dlp, with the option of automatically filling in additional metadata for the downloaded files.
 Currently, only the Ogg Vorbis (.ogg) format is supported.
-Other formats can be specified by manually editing _ripper.py_ before running the program.

 Only supported on Windows.